homeostasie/2019-2020_carrot/citations.md

 - *Il vient une heure où protester ne suffit plus : après la philosophie, il faut l’action.*

 ### Michael Jordan
 - *If you do the work, you get rewarded.
-There are no shortcuts ibn life*
+There are no shortcuts in life*

 ### Stephen King